PelionIoT/mbl-docs/Docs/refs/partition_layout.md

 | A firmware update involving multiple components may extend across power failures. |	Nonvolatile state must be held reflecting the presence of a component update.
 Only when all components are installed can the entire update be viewed as complete. |
 | Data saved in flash memory that does not need to be modified in normal device operation should be write-protected. |	Some partitions should be created or modified to be read-only.
 Factory data written during the manufacturing process should be saved in a partition that is modified to read-only when a device boots after its lifecycle state has been modified to 'manufacture complete'. |
 | A device should support the restore to factory use case. | To allow the user configuration to be deleted without deleting the factory configuration, the two types of data should be kept separate. |

+### Partition alignment

+In order to reduce the risk of writes to a single partition having an effect on other partitions, we aim to ensure that partitions do not share flash erase blocks (areas of flash that can only be erased in their entirety, not in part).
+We therefore, align partitions to flash erase block boundaries where possible.

+### MBRs and EBRs

+In addition to the actual partitions, the flash device will also contain a master boot record (MBR) and, for each logical partition, an extended boot record (EBR).
+We must take care to ensure that the MBR and EBRs are not corrupted during device operation, so they must not share flash erase blocks with data that might be modified.
+The MBR takes up the first 512B sector of the storage and it is acceptable for the MBR to share a flash erase block with e.g.
+TF-A BL2 because we will not support robust update of BL2.
+Each EBR takes up 512B and is typically placed immediately before the logical partition it describes.
+We must therefore allocate an extra flash erase block for an EBR before every logical partition.

 ### Firmware update